 - It's convenient.
-It is always providing birth control and can't be seen.
+It is always providing birth control and cannot be seen.
 You don't need to remember to take a pill or get a shot.
 You don't have to interrupt sex to protect against pregnancy.

-What are the disadvantages of the implant?
+What are the disadvantages of using the implant for birth control?

 - The implant doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
 If you aren't sure if your sex partner might have an STI, use a condom to protect against infection.